 The seats themselves are staggered in each row: Some are closer to the aisle with a console table along the side, while others are positioned farther away from the aisle and separated by the console.
 These alternate row by row.
 If you're flying Delta One solo on an Airbus A350, the odd-numbered seats along the wing are closer to the window, while even-numbered suites are closer to the aisle.

-But on the 777, it’s the opposite.
-So if you’re looking for extra privacy, go for an even-numbered suite to be even farther away from the aisle.
+But on the 777, it was the opposite.
+So if you're looking for extra privacy, go for an even-numbered suite to be even farther away from the aisle.

 Of course, that might be moot – these are suites, after all.
 And with closing doors at every suite, it's easy to get some privacy.
 One of the common criticisms of these suites is that the suite walls and doors are only about 4 feet tall.
 And while that's true, it's hardly a problem unless if you've got a neighbor peering over.